How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 Best Louvre Artwork

-To honour the Louvre’s 220th anniversary, CNN asked its users through its Instagram account about the Louvre highlights.
-Here is the Louvre must-see list by CNN:
+To honour the Louvre’s 220th anniversary, CNN asked its users on Instagram to vote for the best things to see at the Louvre.
+Here’s the Louvre highlights list by CNN:

 • The Winged Victory of Samothrace